luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/README.md

 ## 3. Download, Configure and Run the Agent

+## 3.1.
+We create a Default Agent pool

 In Azure DevOps, we go to **Project settings > Agent pools**

 We choose the **default pool** or we create a new one